 Chapter 1 PROJECT BACKGROUND For many people, North Main Street is a pass-through-a way to get somewhere else.
 In many ways, it is the antithesis of the main street.
 Few stores or services line the corridor, and people prefer to live further from the street than closer.
 Even as a means of travel, people find North Main lacking.
 The adjacent neighborhoods are pulling away from the corridor even as the demand for new housing is high.
 Empty storefronts, undeveloped lots, and deferred maintenance create the character of a place that belongs to no one.
 And vet, the corridor is not without some substantial assets.
 The State's most developed transit line-RIPTA's R-Line-runs the length of the street.
 The North Burial Ground, with monuments from the entire span of the City's history, provides 110 acres of open green space.
 The Moshassuck River, which winds through the whole length of the corridor, has attracted people for thousands of years.
 And finally, North Main Street travels adjacent to several of the essential areas of the City, including the downtown, the State Capitol campus, Providence's regional rail station, the oldest part of the City in College Hill, and some of the most desirable residential neighborhoods to the corridor's east.
-Conducting the study of the North Main Street corridor during the COVID-19 pandemic required creativity by all.
-However, the community was no less passionate or informative than one might hope.
-Even while many people admitted to avoiding the corridor when they could, recognition of the problems and, more importantly, ideas for solutions-were readily shared.
+Conducting the study of the North Main Street corridor during the COVID-19 pandemic required creativity and commitment by all to adapt to a more digital engagement process.
+Even while many people admitted to avoiding the corridor when they could, recognition of the problems-and, more importantly, ideas for solutions-were readily shared.

 The people interested in North Main Street want a better street.
 They want to be able to cross the street comfortably.
 They want North Main to connect adjacent neighborhoods rather than separate them.
 People want a street that attracts people, businesses, and services especially to areas with a remarkable character.
 People wish for a corridor that accommodates new and accessible housing.
 Finally, what people want is a street that serves all of those who use it-not just those who speed through it on their way somewhere else.
 Improving the North Main Street corridor is far from a new initiative.
 Implementing the current R-Line and its success has led to additional interest from RIPTA and funding through a RAISE grant to study further improvements.
-Complimenting this transit planning, the State should recognize the possibility of developing housing in the corridor for the local- as well as City-wide opportunity.
 Like many places across the country, housing demand has far outstripped production, and North Main Street's capacity to accommodate new housing in such a well-located transit corridor is an opportunity rarely available to most cities.